 This post contains affiliate links.
-Trust me when I say I am recommending these Silhouette products wholeheartedly, because I big-fat-puffy-heart-LOVE my Silhouette!
+Trust me when I say I am recommending these Silhouette products wholeheartedly and with plenty of personal experience, because I big-fat-puffy-heart-LOVE my Silhouette!

 THE ULTIMATE SILHOUETTE GIFT GUIDE & WISH LIST

 Psst – Looking for gift ideas?
 I’ve used an asterisk (*) to denote any products that would make great gifts for ANY Silhouette crafter – whether they’ve been using their machine for years or they are a brand new Silhouette user!
 So just grab a few of those starred items, wrap them up, and you’ll be the even more popular than Santa on Christmas morning ;-)